initd3v/oracle-linux-sync/README.md

 * [Usage](#usage)

 ## Description
 This bash script syncs the *.rpm packages of one or more OracleLinux repositories based on the index URI.
-Optionally it provides the possibility to create the YUM metainformation based on the createrepo_c program.
+Optionally it provides the possibility to create the YUM meta information based on the createrepo_c program.
 It can be run in a non-root user context.

 The Project is written in GNU bash, Version 5.